-PeerForward teams prove power of youth activation
+PeerForward teams prove power of peer influence

 For decades, progress toward closing the gap in higher education achievement between high-income and low-income students has practically been nil.
 We believe students in low-income communities can change that.
 They are the solution.
 When systems serving youth adopt this mindset, the world will change.
 Activated youth can drive significant improvement in outcomes that make a real difference in their lives and the lives of others in their communities.